Automated Code Editing with Search-Generate-Modify: Experimental Design

 \subsection{Evaluation Metric}

-When a synthesized patch is exactly identical to the expected patch, \ie it is an \enquote{exact match} of the expected patch, we declare the synthesized patch to be correct.
 We use accuracy (exact match) to evaluate the results on both code editing and program repair.
-For code editing tasks, we report $top1$ and $top5$ accuracies.
-Given a retrieval augmented input, we let the code generation model output up to top 5 patches; modify each of the generated patches once and produce up to 5 final candidate patches.
+When a synthesized patch is exactly identical to the expected patch, we call the synthesized patch the correct one.
+For code editing tasks, we report $top\ 1$ and $top\ 5$ accuracies.
+Given a retrieval augmented input, we let the code generation model output up to $top\ 5$ patches; modify each of the generated patches once and produce up to 5 final candidate patches.
+Following \cite{zhang2022coditt5}, we apply statistical significance testing using bootstrap tests \cite{berg2012empirical} with confidence level 95\%.
+The result with the same prefixes (\eg $\alpha$ ) are not significantly different.

 In the case of our program repair tool, we generate and evaluate up to the top 1250 patches.
 We made this choice in consideration of other APR tools, which often evaluate up to the top 5000 patches.
 We believe that reporting accuracy at the top 1250 is a reasonable and fair choice, particularly because our APR approach includes test cases to validate the generated patches.